 Cramer has had a distinguished career in public service.
 In 1991, he was elected Chairman of the North Dakota Republican Party, making him the youngest member of the Republican National Committee.
 From 1993 to 2000, he served in Governor Ed Schafer’s cabinet, first as State Tourism Director from 1993 to 1997, then as State Economic Development & Finance Director from 1997 to 2000.
 From 2000 to 2003, he was Executive Director of the Harold Schafer Leadership Foundation, which connects emerging leaders from the University of Mary in Bismarck with community business leaders.
 In 2003, then-Governor John Hoeven appointed Cramer to the Public Service Commission, and in 2004 he was elected to the position.

-As North Dakota Public Service Commissioner, Cramer helped to oversee the most dynamic economy in the nation.
+As North Dakota Public Service Commissioner, Cramer helped oversee the most dynamic economy in the nation.
 He worked to ensure North Dakotans enjoy some of the lowest utility rates in the nation, enhancing their competitive position in the global marketplace.
 An energy policy expert, Cramer understands America’s energy security is integral to national and economic security.

 A strong advocate for the free market system, Cramer has a proven record of cutting and balancing budgets, encouraging the private sector through limited, common sense regulations and limited government.

 He is a native of Kindred, North Dakota, where he received all of his primary and secondary education.
 Kevin and his wife, Kris, have two adult sons, Ian and Isaac; two adult daughters, Rachel and Annie; a nine-year-old son, Abel; one granddaughter, Lyla; and three grandsons, Beau, Nico and Chet.